SmogDr/edar_coursebook/docs/03-rprog2.md

 <img src="./images/markdown_anno.png" alt="Example R Markdown showing header, text, and code chunks." width="1000" />
 <p class="caption">(\#fig:markdown-1)Example R Markdown showing header, text, and code chunks.</p>
 </div>
-Once your markdown is complete, you can *render* it into an output file (e.g., html, pdf, doc, rtf) using the `knitr` package, which interprets your YAML header and "knits" it together into the desired format.
+Once your markdown is complete, you can *render* it into an output file (e.g., html, pdf, doc, rtf) using the `knitr` package, which interprets your YAML header and "knits" the markdown sections into the desired format.
 Here is the same markdown rendered into an html document using the `knit` button.

 <div class="figure" style="text-align: center">
 <img src="./images/markdown_render.png" alt="Example R Markdown when &quot;rendered&quot; into an html document." width="700" />